Solutions to Bed Bugs

 We all grew up with the bedtime wish, “Good night, sleep tight, don’t let the bed bugs bite!”
 But just how harmful are these nighttime pests?

-Bed bugs are small, wingless insects that are flat and oval in shape, hiding during the day in a variety of small, dark areas.
+Bed bugs are small, wingless insects that are flat and oval in shape.
+They are a red-brown color, and they hide during the day in a variety of small, dark areas.
 They come out at night to find their meals, following the trail of carbon dioxide to find human blood, then leaving behind lesions that resemble mosquito bites.
 Bed bugs don’t transfer diseases, so their itchy bites make them more of a pest than a health risk.
+However, if your pet is allergic to the bite, he may develop a severe reaction.

 Your first indication of bed bug infestation will be bites.
 Search the bedroom for more evidence – dark fecal spots on the sheets or insects hiding in dark crevices.
 The bed is the most common hiding place, but they will also invade furniture, walls, drawers and more.
 Though they prefer human blood to animal, your pets make good hideaways as well.